amahent/amahent/README.md

 This profile showcases my academic and applied projects, from predictive modeling of mineral occurrences using real-world geophysical data to exploratory analysis of complex, multivariate datasets.
 I work mainly with open-source tools and public datasets (e.g., CPRM, ANP).

-With a background in Earth sciences and quantitative modeling, my experience bridges spatial data analysis, exploratory statistics, Supervised machine learning, geophysical & geological processing data and open geodata workflows.
+With a background in Earth sciences and quantitative modeling, my experience bridges spatial data analysis, exploratory statistics, supervised machine learning, geophysical & geological processing data and open geodata workflows.

 I have worked with airborne magnetometry, gamma-ray spectrometry, borehole data, lithologies, faults, and structural features to build interpretable ML models and data visualizations.

----

-## Geophysical Data Experience

-My main work includes preprocessing and analysis of large-scale geophysical datasets, especially airborne surveys:

-- 🧲 **Magnetics:**
-  - Reduction to Equator (RTE)
-  - Upward continuation
-  - Vertical derivatives and gradients (Dz, GT)
-  - Magnetic lineament mapping
-  - Domain segmentation and zonal statistics

-- ☢️ **Gamma-ray Spectrometry:**
-  - K, U, Th channel processing
-  - Ratio maps (e.g., K/Th)
-  - Interpretation of hydrothermal alteration indicators
-  - Domain segmentation and zonal statistics
-  -
-These variables are integrated with geological and structural data for predictive modeling and visual interpretation.

 ---